t04glovern/selfie2anime-tutorial/.blog/README.md

 You should be able to make use of either AWS SageMaker or Google Colab, however for people who are planning on training or performing inference locally the following requirements are good to have setup

-* Clone the tutorial respository at [https://github.com/t04glovern/x2x-tutorial](https://github.com/t04glovern/x2x-tutorial)
+* Clone the tutorial repository at [https://github.com/t04glovern/x2x-tutorial](https://github.com/t04glovern/x2x-tutorial)
 * [AWS CLI Setup](https://aws.amazon.com/cli/) and authenticated with an account (Optional)
 * [GCP SDK Setup](https://cloud.google.com/sdk/) and authenticated with a project (Optional)
 * Python Environment: